Design Educator Typography Intensive

 Brad Bartlett is a designer, educator, author, and founder of Brad Bartlett Design.
 His work has been recognized by the Art Directors Club, Type Directors Club, Communications Arts, Dezeen, AIGA 50 Books/50 Covers, Graphis, I.D., How, and Print.
 He is the Director of Transmedia at ArtCenter College of Design where he has developed transmedia pedagogy and overseen curricular implementation.
 Brad is also on-screen author at LinkedIn Learning, where he recently published a course on Transmedia Typography.

-Module 4: The Generative Typographic Brand (Classroom)
+Classroom: The Generative Typographic Brand

 Roy Tatum & Brad Bartlett